-The Arts, e.g. Drama Performance, Dance Performance, Musical Performance, Media Performance
+For example: Drama Performance, Dance Performance, Musical Performance, Media Performance

 If students are involved in these activities and wish to have them acknowledged on their Senior Secondary Record of Achievement, they need to submit the required form to the Head of Senior School.
 If students are involved in other organised activities not included in this list, then they should see the Head of Senior School to see if the activities are accredited with the BSSS.